SeitaBV/v2g-liberty/README.md

 # FlexMeasures / Home Assistant / Wallbox Quasar integration

-FlexMeasures integration for a Wallbox Quasar connected to Home Assistant using AppDaemon.

 This integration lets you add smart charge control to your Wallbox Quasar.
-Optimize the upcoming hours with an eye on energy prices, your solar generation or the CO2 content of the grid.
-(For now: only energy prices, the rest is to come)
+Optimize the upcoming hours with an eye on energy prices, your solar generation or the CO₂ content of the grid.
+(For now: only energy prices, the rest is to come.)

 In practice, you can do the following via your Home Assistant, you can